WOLF'S DEN

 We only breed our sows once a year and many times will let them have a year off.
 Be very weary of people forcing their pigs to breed and have litters two, three, or four times a year!

 All of our piggies, whether personal pets or breeding stock, are kept happy and healthy.
 We believe that well rounded animals with good strong genetics produce some of the best offspring.
 Pictures and possibly even visits with past offspring may be available.
 We often keep a piglet out of two litters each year to monitor that our goals are being meet.
-We vaccinate our breeding stock throughly and insist on yearly full vet checks.
+We vaccinate our breeding stock throughly and insist on yearly vet checks.

 Our pigs are breeding pigs and are kept on the heaver side to help produce good, healthy, strong babies, with easier births.
 It is hard work and takes a lot out of them.
 Our piglets will be smaller then the parents, especially if spayed or neutered before 4 months of age.
 We have pictures and pigs on site to show you of our past piglets currently.